frePPLe/frepple/contrib/django/README.txt

       vi django/contrib/admin/templatetags/admin_list.py
       >> - result_repr = ('%%.%sf' % f.decimal_places) % field_val     <-- Original
       >> + result_repr = ('%%.%sf' % f.decimal_places) % float(field_val)  <-- Corrected
+- Update the django contrib/admin/media/css/base.css stylesheet by commenting out the import of a null css sheet.
+  It results is request to the web server for a non-existent sheet, giving 404 error.
 - Update apache by adding a file /etc/httpd/conf.d/z_frepple.conf with the settings shown in the provided httpd.conf file.
 You will need to carefully review and update the settings!